 Written By Guest Writer Libations / Victoria / Wine Events Oct 5, 2017 Crush ~ A Fine Wine Affair, Sunday, October 22, 2017 SHARE VIA: Facebook Twitter Pinterest“A Benefit for The Belfry Theatre at the Inn at Laurel Point” The Belfry Theatre’s annual fine wine auction returns to the Inn at Laurel Point October 22.
 The live auction is a remarkable theatrical experience itself!
 Roshan Vickery is auctioneer extraordinaire and sommelier and wine educator Earl Wilde is the auction host.
 Whether you are an experienced oenophile or simply a lover of good wine, you will enjoy the range of spectacular and uncommon wines.
 Here is a look at just two tempting live auction lots, as described by local writer Robert Moyes:Château Leoville Barton: 1990 (France)Donated by Anonymous: Value for two bottles: $508Intriguingly, Château Leoville Barton has no château – it makes its wines at the adjoining sister property, Château Langoa Barton.
 But that hasn’t stopped this “second growth” St.-Julien property from producing one of the go-to wines of Bordeaux – especially for those who prize masculine and traditional wines that age heroically.
 The 1990 bottling is considered one of the great vintages, and it certainly won over wine maven Janis Robinson: “Very, very rich and velvety.
 Meaty and seductive . . . very sweet and drinking beautifully now.”
 The WineSearcher scribes rated it between 91 and 94, with comments ranging from “sweet, evolved flavours with herbs and layers of cedar” to “lovely wine to enjoy now.”
 CellarTracker was even more impressed, with ratings in the mid-90s and assessments such as “lovely elegance” and “this is a fully mature and delicious old claret providing wonderful drinking now.”
 Is that roast lamb I smell?
 Château Cos d’Estournel: 2001, FranceDonated by Scott Fowler; Value: $476Many wine collectors pay particular attention to Bordeaux, which produces a treasure trove of superb wines that the world just can’t get enough of.
 Case in point is this lovely 2001 bottling from Château Cos d’Estournel, one of only five Grand Cru Classé-rated wineries in the Saint-Estephe region of southwestern France.
 The blend is 65% Cabernet Sauvignon and 35% Merlot.
 It has been getting rave reviews from name-brand critics like James Suckling (who rated it a 95) and Robert Parker (who gushed: “A beautiful effort…stylish, restrained yet substantial”).
 And Steve Tanzer of International Wine Cellar added: “Fat and sweet but shapely, with impressive density and underlying structure.”
 There is considerable consensus online that this wine will deliver even more if it cellars for another several years (Saint-Estephe wines tend to be robust, tannic, and slow to mature).Crush also features tastings from 38 of BC’s best wineries and cider houses, hors d’oeuvres, live musical entertainment and more.
 Chef Takashi Ito of the Inn at Laurel Point will dazzle your palate with exquisite cuisine to complement the fine wine tastings.
 The silent auction features wine gift baskets and packages, dining, travel and other unique experiences of interest to the wine lover in every price bracket.Tickets are $95 and all proceeds benefit the 42st anniversary season of Victoria’s leading professional theatre company and newly renovated heritage venue.Further information including a sneak peek at more live auction lots, and to buy tickets: www.belfry.bc.ca/crush.
 SHARE VIA: Facebook Twitter Pinterest Written By: Guest Writer We get many people writing guest articles for us, as well as past contributors.
 This is the Guest ...
-Read More You may also like Beer & Cider / Events / Victoria March 1, 2018 Victoria Beer Week launches its fifth year this weekend Victoria is once again readying itself to host the fifth annual Victoria Beer Week.
+Read More You may also like Beer & Cider / Events / Victoria March 1, 2018 Victoria Beer Week launches its fifth year Victoria is once again readying itself to host the fifth annual Victoria Beer Week.
 As locals and beer geeks alike wet their palates for special ...
 Read More Coffee & Tea / Victoria December 18, 2017 Level Ground Trading Moves Up to New State-of-the-Art Headquarters Victoria, BC – Level Ground Trading, Victoria’s Fair Trade pioneer, is moving from their current location in Central Saanich, to a larger ...
 Read More Wine Events May 17, 2017 Coast to Coast – Ontario & Nova Scotia Wines Shined at the Vancouver Wine Festival.
 At the Vancouver Wine Festival 2017 only six attendees at a standing room only Coast to Coast media and trade seminar who, when asked if anyone had ...
 Read More Fortified Wine April 28, 2017 Madeira: intense, indestructible… and overlooked What comes to mind when you hear “Madeira wine “?
 If anything, it’s likely to be a dusty bottle sitting alongside the Marsala, balsamic vinegar ...
 Read More Okanagan / Wine Festivals March 22, 2017 Canada 150: The Purity and Diversity of BC Wines The 2017 Vancouver International Wine Festival celebrated Canada’s 150th anniversary with Canadian wines at the core.
 Punters lined up for a taste ...
 Read More Beer & Cider / Victoria March 15, 2017 Highlights and Sours at Victoria Beer Week After nine days of events, Victoria Beer Week once again poured its final pint of the year.
 Some may still be reeling (recovering?) from the ...
 Read More Comments are closed.